In Conversation With David Fleming, Museum Director

 David: Thank you.

 David Fleming, the Director of National Museums Liverpool spoke with Jasper Visser about his vision for museums that change lives at MuseumNext Dublin in April 2016.
-To stay informed about our International Museum Conferences, join our mailing list, follow MuseumNext on Twitter or like MuseumNext on Facebook.
+To stay informed about our International Museum Conferences follow MuseumNext on Twitter or like MuseumNext on Facebook.